smartmobilefactory/SMF-Fastlane-Commons/commons/smf_build_app/README.md

 ```
 smf_build_android_app(
-    build_variant: "Alpha"      # The name of the build variant
+    build_variant: "Alpha",                     # The name of the build variant
+    keystore_folder: "path_to_keystore_folder"  # Path of the keystore folder for this project (in the Keystore Repository)
 )

 ```